-So in order to honour our gifts and calling, we have to choose to believe our creative journey is rightfully our job and therefore treat it as such.
+So in order to honor our gifts and calling, we have to choose to believe our creative journey is rightfully our job and therefore treat it as such.
 Just as we have work hours for employment out of our homes, we have to maintain work hours for our creativity job inside our home or studio.
-It is important to invest in our creative practice, monetarily and in time.
+It is important to invest in our creative practice (nurture your creative process), monetarily and in time.

 3. Silence the Internal and External Lies

 It is your choice, just as it is mine, who you choose to listen to.
 We often have voices from our past; employment, friends or family of origin, whose messages still are loud and functioning.
 Please check out the post called How to Set Goals to Achieve Successful Outcomes, specifically the section on challenging fears.

 Remember, you can choose who you listen to out there in the world.
 There are many people that have spoken into my life; words of hope and words of despair.
 It is my choice who I listen to and believe.
 If the person’s message does not line up with who I know I am created to be, I need to move away from that negativity and towards others who challenge and support me with love.

 This is also true about the messages we input through social media.
 Whose voice can we relate to that is on a similar journey but maybe farther ahead?
 I know for myself, I look for humility, genuineness and graciousness in another creative entrepreneur.
 If those characteristics are not present, it is hard for me to listen to their message.